adzhPhy/atlas-jet-opt/README.md

-Comparison of Jet Reconstruction Algorithms - Track CaloCluster (CSSK) and Particle Flow (EMPflow) for optimizing reconstructions.
+Comparison of Jet Reconstruction Algorithms - Track CaloCluster (CSSK) and Particle Flow (EMPflow), for optimizing reconstructions.